all aflutter

 November 01, 2023 by all aflutter in Gifts For...

 EVERY YEAR I marvel at the way that artists and designers continue to interpret the menorah in such creative, interesting and inspired ways and in so many different styles.
 Some are very traditional and some super whimsical and fun.
 It’s just so cool to see how something that’s been around for thousands of years keeps evolving.
 Functional art, especially art that becomes part of cherished family traditions, is such a beautiful gift and a lasting reminder of the love and intention with which it was given.
-I gathered up a few really pretty menorahs [and one super silly] here that would make a gorgeous gift to a loved one or yourself, plus some really awesome ways to get kiddos extra excited about the Festival of Lights.
+I gathered up a few really pretty menorahs that would make a gorgeous gift to a loved one or yourself, plus some really awesome ways to get kiddos extra excited about the Festival of Lights.
 GIFT A LITTLE HAPPINESS. xo

 Menorahs I Love